JGCRI/gcam-doc/economy.md

 The inclusion of the GCAM macro module expands the range of options available for reporting the economic consequences of any model perturbation.
 The GCAM model now provides the ability to report changes in GDP, consumption, and/or deadweight loss.
 Each measure offers unique insights.
 Deadweight loss takes a "bottom-up" approach by considering the cost of each technology switch, while consumption and GDP are macroeconomic measures.
 Consumption is directly linked to welfare, while GDP provides a better measure of overall economic activity.

 A significant advantage of the macroeconomic module is that it enables the direct output of GDP and/or consumption consequences for a broader range of perturbations, eliminating the need for post-processing.
 In contrast, the deadweight loss approach requires case-by-case development of methods when the economy is perturbed by factors other than emissions mitigation enforced through a carbon price.
 Changes in consumption and/or GDP can be observed, for example, in response to regulatory interventions, variations in water availability, or weather/climate-related factors.

+## Calculating economic consequences of perturbations in GCAM

+In earlier versions of GCAM, the cost of emissions mitigation was often calculated using a “deadweight loss” approach, where the area under a marginal abatement cost curve was estimated from multiple model runs.
+A description of this approach is provided on the [Policies Page](policies.html).

+The cost of greenhouse gas mitigation can be measured in several ways, including carbon prices, GDP changes, consumption changes, deadweight loss, and equivalent variation.
+GCAM focuses on estimating resource costs and economic responses to mitigation or other perturbations; it does not directly quantify the avoided damages or benefits of emissions reductions.

+GCAM-Macro and GCAM-Macro-KLEAM expand the set of outputs available for evaluating perturbations.
+In fixed-GDP mode, GDP follows the exogenous socioeconomic pathway, so macroeconomic consequences are not reflected through aggregate GDP changes.
+In open-GDP mode, perturbations can affect GDP and related national-account variables through changes in sectoral production, prices, energy services, agricultural services, labor allocation, capital accumulation, savings, and investment.

+These macroeconomic responses can be useful for evaluating a broader set of shocks than carbon pricing alone, including technology changes, energy-market disruptions, water or land constraints, agricultural productivity changes, climate impacts, and other sectoral perturbations.
+The resulting outputs should be interpreted as model-consistent economic responses within the GCAM-Macro/KLEAM accounting framework, not as a complete welfare analysis.